mnukka/spring-security-base/readme.md

 * 4.1 Ability to log in with users

 ### Acceptance criteria remarks:
 Acceptance criteria #1 should be clarified.
+Unclear what "deficiencies" mean.

+Acceptance criteria #2 should be clarified.
+Unclear how many sectors user should be able to select at once.

-Acceptance criteria #4 has scope creep
+Acceptance criteria #4 has scope creep.

 ## Architecture remarks